-Generally, a company has substantial power in the market when it has the ability to unilaterally raise prices, reduce or control the supply, or otherwise restrict fair trade or free competition without the ability or possibility for its competitors to counter such actions.
+Generally, a company has substantial power in the market when it has the ability to unilaterally raise prices, reduce or control the supply or otherwise restrict fair trade or free competition without the ability or possibility for its competitors to counter these actions.
 For COFECE to determine whether a company has substantial power in the market, it needs to consider the following:

-- the existence of barriers to entry and the factors that could foreseeably alter said barriers or the supply of other competitors;
+- the existence of barriers to entry and the factors that could foreseeably alter these barriers or the supply of other competitors;

-- the economic agents’ and their competitors’ possibilities to access input sources;
+- the economic agents’ and their competitors’ ability to access input sources;

-- the recent behaviour of the economic agents that participate in said market; and
+- the recent behaviour of the economic agents that participate in the market; and

 The MAA indicates the following activities as RMPs:

-- the establishment of exclusivities regarding marketing or distribution rights;
+- the establishment of exclusivities of marketing or distribution rights;

-- the imposition of conditions that a distributor must follow regarding the marketing or distribution of goods or services;
+- price-fixing or imposition of other conditions: the imposition of conditions that a distributor must follow regarding the marketing or distribution of goods or services;

 - tied sales and bundling;

-- the refusal to sell, trade or provide goods or services normally offered to third parties;
+- refusal to deal: the refusal to sell, trade or provide goods or services normally offered to third parties;

-- selling below the average variable cost or below the average total cost but over its average variable cost if the economic agent could recoup its losses through future price increases;
+- predatory pricing: selling below the average variable cost or below the average total cost but over the average variable cost if the economic agent could recoup its losses through future price increases;

-- the granting of discounts or incentives with the requirement of not engaging in economic activities with a certain third party;
+- loyalty discounts: granting discounts or incentives with the requirement of not engaging in economic activities with certain third parties;

 - price discrimination;

-- activities engaged in by competitors with the purpose of increasing costs, hindering the production process or reducing the demand for competitors;
+- costs elevation: activities engaged in by competitors with the purpose of increasing costs, hindering the production process or reducing the demand for competitors;

-- the denial of, restriction of access to, or access under discriminatory terms and conditions to, an essential input; and
+- denial or restriction to access an essential input: the denial of, restriction of access to, or access under discriminatory terms and conditions to, an essential input; and

-- margin squeezing, which is the narrowing of margins between the prices of access to an essential input provided by one or more agents and the price of a product or service offered to the final consumer by those economic agents, in which the same input is used for its production.
+- margin squeeze: narrowing of margins between the prices of access to an essential input provided by one or more agents and the price of a product or service offered to the final consumer by those economic agents, in which the same input is used for its production.